-National History Day is a dynamic program that encourages students to become historians by developing research, analysis, presentation and social skills.
-Students across the state of Washington select a topic related to an annual national theme.
-Students work individually or in groups to conduct extensive historical research using primary and secondary sources.
-Based on their research and analysis, students develop projects ranging from research papers to performances, documentaries to websites, and more.
+National History Day is a dynamic program for students in grades 6-12 that encourages them to become historians by fostering research, analysis, and presentation skills.
+Each year students across Washington State select a topic of interest related to an annual theme.
+The 2019 theme is “Triumph and Tragedy in History”.
+Students work individually or in groups to conduct extensive historical research and create projects that range from documentaries to exhibits, and more.
+Students may also elect to enter their work in History Day competitions throughout spring semester.

-For more information, contact Katie DeMar-Aldrich, National History Day Coordinator, Washington State Historical Society, at email@example.com or 253-798-5921.
+For more information about available education materials, please contact Katie DeMar-Aldrich, Washington History Day Education Coordinator, Washington State Historical Society, at email@example.com or 253-798-5921.

 It earned Heni Barnes, from Coupeville High School, a $5,000 award from the History Channel!